iTejasW/AI-Cybersecurity/04-threat-intel-dashboard/04-threat-intel-README.md

 ```
 ## 💾 Sample SIEM Export (.json)

-[cite_start]The tool generates a structured JSON report for every run, designed for easy ingestion into SIEM or SOAR platforms. [cite: 1]
+The tool generates a structured JSON report for every run, designed for easy ingestion into SIEM or SOAR platforms.

 <details>
   <summary>Click to expand Sample JSON Output</summary>